marcomuraro4/OBLIVION-BlackHole/README.md

   - Eventually, in **blackhole-app** directory, run `npm run serve` to serve the Vue App in the browser
 - **SuperCollider**: once the file `SoundCode/Universe_SoundScape.scd` is opened, the auditory scene can be simply started by executing the entire code (ctrl+enter).

+When launching the executable file on your machine, to exit from the window press:

+- `Alt+f4` on Windows
+- `Cmd+W` on MacOS

 ## How to use